NidhikumariVadodariya/NidhisBookStore_/NidhisBookStore/README.txt

 Add code into .Utility project's SD.cs file which will help to add, update, edit, and delete the references from the database..

+Tried to run the project but had an exception error in Product's folder's for Model into Upsert.cshtml..
+ Again re-check the migration files and wrote codes again for all the product files.. and run the project but still was not working..